lightning/bolts/00-introduction.md

 # BOLT #0: Introduction and Index

 Welcome, friend!
-These Basis of Lightning Technology (BOLT) documents describe a layer-2 protocol for off-chain bitcoin transfer by mutual cooperation, relying on on-chain transactions for enforcement if necessary.
+These Basis of Lightning Technology (BOLT) documents describe a layer-2 protocol for off-chain Bitcoin transfer by mutual cooperation, relying on on-chain transactions for enforcement if necessary.